 Student room and board - The University uses the output measure for revenue recognition of room and board revenue which means the revenue is recognized pro-rata as performance obligations associated with the delivery of room and board services are provided.
-The University's receivables represent unconditional rights to consideration from its contacts with students; accordingly, receivables are not recorded until students have moved into student housing.
+The University's receivables represent unconditional rights to consideration from its contacts with students; accordingly, receivables are not recorded until revenues are earned.